 Robinson & Cole LLP

-This panel will review some of the basic principles of the private activity bond tests as well as address less straightforward applications of the rules including: identification and allocation of private business use, especially as affected by the mixed-used project Regulations; management contract guidelines; and modifications to the remedial action Regulations.
-The panelists and the audience will have the opportunity to identify and discuss potential private activity issues during the discussion of hypotheticals addressing both pre and post issuance events.
+This panel will review some of the basic principles of the private activity bond tests as well as address less straightforward applications of the rules including identification and allocation of private business use, especially as affected by the mixed-used project Regulations; management contract guidelines; and modifications to the remedial action Regulations.
+The panelists and the audience will have the opportunity to issue spot and discuss potential private activity issues during the discussion of hypotheticals addressing both pre and post issuance events.
 The audience should be well-acquainted with the private activity bond tests.
-Those who are not familiar with the application of the private activity tests or who would like a refresher on the basics should review the materials produced for The Essentials seminar.
+Those who are not familiar with the application of the private activity tests or who would like a refresher on the basics should review the materials produced at The Essentials conference.

 Preparing to Deliver the Bond Opinion: Tax Diligence and Documentation

 Purchasers of tax-exempt bonds rely on the opinion of bond counsel as to the compliance of the bonds with the requirements of the federal income tax code.
 The tax due diligence and documentation performed by bond counsel is a critical foundation for the delivery of the opinion.
 This panel will explore various approaches to compliance with applicable tax requirements and will engage attendees in a discussion of the due diligence and documentation necessary to support the tax opinion.

 This panel will discuss navigating roles, responsibilities, regulations, and risk management throughout the underwriting process.
 A review of best practices for evaluating, diligencing, communicating and documenting the transaction from the outset through closing.

 10:45am - 12:00pm CT